 Understanding the intricacies of water filtration can be tricky, so if you're a new or even experienced goldfish owner who wants a bit more detailed information on it, we recommend that you check out Amazon for the best-selling book, The Truth About Goldfish.

 It covers all you need to know about creating the most ideal tank setup, goldfish care, and more!

-While it isn’t necessary to provide filtration for your goldfish, it is usually the kindest option.
-Some goldfish enjoy playing in the currents and bubbles produced by filters, so this can provide enrichment on top of improving the quality of the water and environment as a whole.
-Maintaining your water quality can be difficult without a good filtration system.
+It is absolutely necessary to provide your goldfish with filtration, and many animal welfare organizations consider it mandatory.
+The lack of a filtration system is considered inhumane for goldfish because they are exceptionally messy and produce a very high bioload in aquariums.
 Poor water quality can lead to illness and even death for your goldfish.
 There are lots of great options on the market for filtration for a goldfish, even if the environment is small.
 Investing in proper filtration will help keep your goldfish healthy and happy for years to come.

 - You May Also Like: Goldfish Care Guide for Beginners: 11 Essential Steps